 From the example, you can see that you cannot run a successful bakery (or bake cakes, for that matter!) without policies, processes and procedures.
 All three can help determine the most efficient way to complete a task, give your employees guidance about how to do their jobs and help ensure quality control of your products and services.

 Setting up systems of policies, processes and procedures might take a lot of legwork up front, but will ultimately make your employees more efficient and confident in their work in the end.
 With policies, processes and procedures in place, you take the first step in being able to scale and grow your business.

 As your organization grows, a policy, process and procedure management system can help organize the growing number of documents you have and streamline the workflow, from policy creation through distribution and employee acknowledgement.
 At ConvergePoint, we not only help HR and compliance teams make the policy workflow more efficient, but we also partner with organizations to help them structure their policies, processes and procedures, positioning them for continued growth.

-Next step: Learn more about why policies, processes and procedures are essential to running an efficient, safe and profitable organization by reading the White Paper: Streamlining the Policy and Procedure Management Lifecycle.
+Learn more about why policies, processes and procedures are essential to running an efficient, safe and profitable organization by reading the below mentioned White Paper: Streamlining the Policy and Procedure Management Lifecycle.